hodaEdrob/l5-repository/README.md

+### This fork is no longer maintained.
+Please refer back to the original package.

 # Laravel 5 Repositories

 Laravel 5 Repositories is used to abstract the data layer, making our application more flexible to maintain.